Gosaikunda Trek 5 Days

 Physical Fitness

 You can prepare for this trek with some cardio exercises along with aerobics.
 The most recommended way to prepare for this trek is doing short day hikes in and around your area.
-This gives you the actual experience of walking on rough terrains and on slopes.
+This gives you the actual hiking experience of walking on rough terrains and on slopes.

 Find our guidelines on training for Trekking in Nepal here.